 Year 12 Resit GCSE

-Any student in year 12 who did not achieve a Grade 4 or above will need to take Mathematics resit classes on a Thursday in place of work experience.
+Any student in year 12 who did not achieve a Grade 4 or above will need to take Mathematics resit classes.

 We offer students a range of enrichment opportunities outside of lessons designed to ignite a passion for Mathematics.

 Students can participate in the UKMT individual and team challenges which are separated into junior, intermediate and senior divisions.